inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

-The text doesn't all fit in the screen because the initial position of the label is in the bottom left corner, and the text doesn't entirely fit within the `Label` widget (a full explanation will come in a later post).
+The text doesn't all fit in the screen because the initial position of the label is in the bottom left corner, and the text doesn't entirely fit within the :code:`Label` widget (a full explanation will come in a later post).
 It doesn't matter though, because you should be able to drag the text to the centre of the screen!
 This is all automatically handled by the scatter widget containing the label.